Published on May 4, 2026

 Key Drivers:

-Outlook: Pricing is remaining firm or coming down slightly.
+Outlook: Pricing is remaining firm or starting to come down slightly.

 This comprehensive research empowers you to make informed business decisions.
 The information contained in this monthly market update is for informational purposes only.
 It represents our best estimates of commodity market conditions and is subject to change without notice.
 While we strive to provide accurate information, Gordon Food Service cannot guarantee the completeness or accuracy of the content.
 Any reliance you place on this information is strictly at your own risk.